 What is Casidra?

 Casidra is the acronym for ‘Cape Agency for Sustainable Integrated Development in Rural Areas’.
-Casidra is an implementing agency of the sole shareholder, the Provincial Government of the Western Cape (PGWC).
+Casidra is a Provincial Government Enterprise of the Western Cape Government.

-The organisation is listed as a Schedule 3D Public Entity (Provincial business entity) in terms of the Public Finance Management Act (PFMA) and has a Board of Directors as accounting authority.
-Casidra resides under the Western Cape Department of Agriculture and its minister as the designated executive authority.
-The department provides transfer funding to Casidra in terms of the PFMA.
+The organisation is listed as a Schedule 3D Public Entity (Provincial business entity) in terms of the Public Finance Management Act (PFMA) and has a Board of Directors as an accounting authority.
+Casidra resides under the Western Cape Department of Agriculture and its Minister as the designated Executive Authority.
+The Department provides transfer funding to Casidra in terms of the PFMA.